benhar017/Face-Recognition/README.md

 # Face-Recognition
-Automatic attendance calculator using face detection This project was done with this fantastic “Open Source Computer Vision Library”, the OpenCV.
+Automatic attendance calculator using face detection This project was done with “Open Source Computer Vision Library”, the OpenCV.
 ### Mainly divided into 3 phases
 * Face Detection and Data Gathering
 * Training the data